reduxjs/redux/docs/basics/UsageWithReact.md

 ### Designing Other Components

 Sometimes it's hard to tell if some component should be a presentational component or a container.
-For example, sometimes form and function are really coupled together, such as in case of this tiny component:
+For example, sometimes form and function are really coupled together, such as in the case of this tiny component:

 * **`AddTodo`** is an input field with an “Add” button